Policy

 Summary

-• A bus is any motor vehicle built with seating positions for 10 or more adults (including the driver).
+- A bus is any motor vehicle built with seating positions for 10 or more adults (including the driver).

-• Schools who charter a bus service, including driver, from a private bus operator must ensure the chartered bus operator is accredited.
+- Schools who charter a bus service, including driver, from a private bus operator must ensure the chartered bus operator is accredited.

-• Schools who own, hire or charter a bus must ensure the bus services provided to students at their school are managed in accordance with this policy and guidance.
+- Schools who own, hire or charter a bus must ensure the bus services provided to students at their school are managed in accordance with this policy and guidance.

-• The requirements for schools in relation to other vehicles are covered in: Vehicles (Excluding Buses) – Owned or Hired by a School.
+- The requirements for schools in relation to other vehicles are covered in: Vehicles (Excluding Buses) – Owned or Hired by a School.

 Details

 The Bus Safety Act 2009 (Vic) defines a bus as a motor vehicle that has been built with seating positions for 10 or more adults (including the driver).
-Schools who own or hire a bus where the driver is a school staff member are considered to operate a bus service.
-The Bus Safety Act (2009) requires all bus service operators, including schools, to obtain accreditation before transporting any passengers (some exemptions apply – see below).
+Schools that own or hire a bus where the driver is a school staff member are considered to operate a bus service.
+The Bus Safety Act (2009) requires all bus service operators, including schools, to obtain accreditation before transporting any passengers (limited exemptions apply – see below).

 This policy outlines how schools can purchase or hire a bus and obtain accreditation to operate a bus service.
 Schools seeking to charter a bus service from an accredited bus operator can navigate directly to the School chartered bus services chapter of the Guidance tab.